NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 ### 3) Deep Learning

-From week 5 onwards, I decided to implement neural networks as an auxiliary function that predicts the probability of candidate points being in a high-performing region, and factors this into the acquisition function calculation.
+From week 5 onwards, I decided to implement neural networks as an auxiliary model that predicts the probability of candidate points being in a high-performing region, and factors this into the acquisition function calculation.

 ### 4) Optimisation Pipeline